zehengl/scrapy-darksky-api/README.md

 ## Demo

-See the demo app at [https://scrapy-darksky-api.herokuapp.com/][2] for some crawled weather data
+See the demo app at [https://scrapy-darksky-api.herokuapp.com/][2] for some visualization done on Calgary's weather data

 ## Credits